 Throughout our project development process, we will be involving our client in the acceptance testing.
 Our group will be doing this testing weekly in accordance with our sprints.
 Our client will be present as our team develops and specifies our acceptance criteria for each task.
-In doing this we will be able to know the exact requirements needed to avoid any ambiguity.
-This will help ensure that everyone is on the same page and allow the project to run efficiently.
+By doing it like this, we will not have acceptance criteria until right before we start working on a feature, but that allows us to be able to adjust acceptance criteria based on current needs of the project.
+We will also be able to know the exact requirements needed, which will avoid any ambiguity.
+This will help ensure that everyone is on the same page and allow the project to be completed efficiently.